 Our hydro excavation trucks, tank stores the slurry debris and hauls it away for later disposal.
-Searching for potholing companies or more information about potholing services, please contact us at Cloud 9 Services, Inc., and one of our pipe inspectors will be happy to assist you.
+Searching for potholing companies or more information about potholing services, please contact us at Cloud 9 Services, Inc., and one of our utility contractors will be happy to assist you.

 What is Utility Potholing

 Utility potholing or day lighting uses a hydro excavation truck instead of a backhoe or a shovel to find underground utilities.
 In return offers a fast and safe way to obtain visual of the underground pipes or utilities.
 This less invasive technique loosen the soils so it can be easily extracted.
 Allow it through an vacuum hose which transports it to a debris tank for later disposal or back filling.

 Why not use a digital locator instead of potholing

 While digital locators have become more and more accurate.
 It's really important to see exactly where the lines are.
 Contractors are not allow to just dig in a safe zone, which could be 18 inches to 3 feet from either side.
 Every state has there own requirements for a safe zone.
 These requirement still include a non destructive method to dig it.
 So, you could dig it by hand or use a hydro excavator.